 Assistant Professor, Pedagogista - University of Siena, PhD - University of British Columbia

 Her research interest addresses the ethical question of living well with others within pedagogical gatherings.
 She engages with this question by problematizing issues of subjectivity in relation to prescribed practices in education, and by unsettling pedagogies that are based in human supremacy and instrumental-managerial logics.
 She is interested in the intersection between pedagogy and the arts as an enabling space to rethink the project of the human.
-In her work as a pedagogista She is interested in the participatory and relational aspects of curriculum making, particularly, when attending to pedagogical relations as something more than child centered.
+Her work as a pedagogista happens within an understanding of Pedagogy as that which thinks education.
+When it comes to curriculum, she is interested in the participatory and relational aspects of curriculum making, particularly, when attending to pedagogical relations as something more than child centered.
 She is interested in conceptualizations that engage with the life of curriculum from tangible and intangible formations.

 Pedagogy and pedagogical thought, childhood, curriculum theory, ethics for the anthropocene, the creation of situated and innovative pedagogical trajectories, the intersection between pedagogy and the arts, interdisciplinary work in early childhood research

 - Phelan, A. & Vintimilla, C. D. (2021).
 Autonomy as responsibility in professional life: Deconstructing teaching standards..
 Curriculum Research Journal. .

 - Vintimilla, C. D., Pacini-Ketchabaw, V., & Land, N (2021).
 Manifesting living knowledges: A pedagogists' working manifesto.
 Journal of Curriculum and Pedagogy.